Chimamanda Ngozi Adichie: Igbo tradition

-Major themes
+Themes

 Adichie, in a 2011 conversation with Kenyan writer Binyavanga Wainaina, stated that the overriding theme of her works was love.
 Using the feminist argument "The personal is political", love in her works is typically expressed through cultural identity, personal identity and the human condition, and how social and political conflict impact all three.
 Adichie frequently explores the intersections of class, culture, gender, (post-)imperialism, power, race and religion.
 Struggle is a predominant theme throughout African literature, and her works follow that tradition by examining families, communities, and relationships.
-Her explorations go beyond political strife and the struggle for rights, and typically examine what it is to be human.
+Her explorations go beyond political strife and the struggle for rights, and typically examine humanity.
 Many of her writings deal with the way her characters reconcile themselves with trauma in their lives and how they move from being silenced and voiceless to self-empowered and able to tell their own stories.

-Adichie's works, beginning with Purple Hibiscus, generally examine cultural identity.
-Igbo identity is typically at the forefront of her works, which celebrate Igbo language and culture, and African patriotism, in general.
+Adichie's works generally examine cultural identity, especially Igbo identity which celebrate the Igbo language and culture, and illustrate African patriotism, in general.
 Her writing is an intentional dialogue with the West, intent on reclaiming African dignity and humanity.
-A recurring theme in Adichie's works is the Biafran War, which contributed to the post-colonial history of Nigeria.
-Half of a Yellow Sun highlights how policies, corruption, religious dogmatism and strife played into the expulsion of the Igbo population and then forced their reintegration into the nation.
+A recurring theme in Adichie's works is the Biafran War.
+The war was a "defining moment" in the post-colonial history of Nigeria, and examining the conflict dramatises the way in which the country's identity was shaped.
+Half of a Yellow Sun, her major work on the war, highlights how policies, corruption, religious dogmatism and strife played into the expulsion of the Igbo population and then forced their reintegration into the nation.
 Both actions had consequences, and Adichie presents the war as an unhealed wound because of political leaders' reluctance to address the issues that sparked it.

 The University of Nigeria, Nsukka reappears in Adichie's novels to illustrate the transformative nature of education in developing political consciousness, and symbolises the stimulation of Pan-African consciousness and a desire for independence in Half of a Yellow Sun.
 It appeared in both Purple Hibiscus and Americanah as the site of resistance to authoritarian rule through civil disobedience and dissent by students.
 The university teaches the colonial accounts of history and develops the means to contest its distortions through indigenous knowledge, by recognising that colonial literature tells only part of the story and minimises African contributions.
 Adichie illustrates this in Half of a Yellow Sun, when mathematics instructor Odenigbo, explains to his houseboy, Ugwu, that he will learn in school that the Niger River was discovered by a white man named Mungo Park, although the indigenous people had fished the river for generations.
 However, Odenigbo cautions Ugwu that, even though the story of Park's discovery is false, he must use the wrong answer or he will fail his exam.